prataprc/sudoku/README.rst

 A more detailed analysis of erlang VM is available in this `article <http://prataprc.github.io/sudoku-in-erlang.html>`_.
-For queries please post to be directly via prataprc (at) gmail.com.
+For queries please post directly to prataprc (at) gmail.com.

 Have a nice time,